python-botogram/botogram/docs/tutorial/api-key.rst

    /newbot

 And follow the instructions it gives to you.
-When you've gave to it everything it needs to know, it will give you an API key, like this fake one::
+When you've given it everything it needs to know, it will give you an API key, like this fake one::

    123456789:ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghi

 Write it down somewhere.
-You can customize a bit more the bot from that chat, check `the @botfather documentation`_ if you want to know something more.
+You can further customize the bot from that chat, check `the @botfather documentation`_ if you want to know more.

 .. _@botfather: https://telegram.me/botfather
 .. _the @botfather documentation: https://core.telegram.org/bots/#botfather